It was the pungent, coppery smell of fresh blood that made him finally decide to pay attention.

 Sasori whistled in surprise, “Seems a little overkill for a birthday party, don’t you think?
 The prince is one of the most heavily guarded people in the Land of Wind, and for something like a birthday party, the security will be even higher.
 I’ve heard he hasn’t even been seen in public for years.”

 “Whatever is going on, the Daimyō did not explain it in his summons.
 I’m certain that he will explain it when we arrive.”

 Sasori raised an eyebrow at Rasa’s choice of words before tapping his chin.
 “If we’re bringing short, dark, and broody over there,” he said as he jutted a thumb toward Gaara, “Then we will need to bring the seals, we got enough for two teams, you, and me.
 Chiyo-san made some more a few weeks ago.”

-The killing intent rolling off Gaara spiked slightly, but none of them reacted to it.
+The killing intent rolling off Gaara spiked slightly, but none of them acknowledged it.

 “Yes.
 I don’t know how long we’ll stay, so tell the teams to bring stealth gear and long-term supplies.
 However, we will enter the capital in plain sight.”

-“Cool, I’ll get the boys together then,” Sasori replied before vanishing in a swirl of sand.
-The chair he had been leaning back in fell the rest of the way and crashed against the ground.
+“Cool, I’ll get the boys together then,” Sasori replied.
+Before anything more could be said, he vanished in a swirl of sand.
+The chair he’d been leaning back in fell the rest of the way and crashed to the floor.

 Baki rolled his eyes before turning to Rasa.

 “I’m assuming I’ll be in charge while you’re away?”
 He inquired, and Rasa nodded.